vagison/oor-api/README.md

 The request names are self-explanatory, and any additional information can be found within the requests themselves.

-Note that the global variable "apiURL" should be manually set in your Postman client according to your usage (default is http://localhost:3000).
+Note that the local variable "apiURL" should be manually set in your Postman client according to your usage (default is http://localhost:3000).